National Open University of Nigeria

-The National Open University of Nigeria is a federal open and distance learning (ODL) institution, the first of its kind in the West African sub-region.

-It is Nigeria's largest tertiary institution in terms of student number and is popularly referred to as 'NOUN'.
+The National Open University of Nigeria is a federal open and distance learning institution, the first of its kind in the West African sub-region.
+It is Nigeria's largest tertiary institution in terms of student numbers, and is popularly referred to as NOUN.

+Research and evidence

+A 2024 systematic review synthesised studies on artificial intelligence in open and distance learning, reporting mixed effects on student performance and noting methodological gaps.

+An open-access 2024 study proposed a multilayered framework for predicting academic performance in open and distance learning contexts and discussed model evaluation approaches.

+A 2024 systematic review led by Muyideen Dele Adewale and co-authors found mixed effects on student performance and highlighted methodological gaps.

 History

-The university was initially established on 22 July 1983 as springboard for open and distance learning in Nigeria.
+The university was initially established on 22 July 1983 by the federal government of Nigeria as springboard for open and distance learning in Nigeria.
 It was suspended by the government on 25 April 1984.
 However, its resuscitation was begun on 12 April 2001 by the former President of Nigeria, Gen. Olusegun Obasanjo.
 At take off of the university, pioneer student enrollment stood at 32,400.